Welding safety

 Welding arc eye

-Metal vapor and your lungs
+Metal vapor and your lungs, kidneys, brain etc.

 MIG welding and angle grinding results in metal vapors.

 It doesn't stop there - the fumes from flux cored gasless wire and ARC welding are nasty.
 Stainless gives off chromium, MIG and TIG arcs give off ozone.
 Welding should be carried out in a well ventilated area.
-Professional workshops normally have extraction systems.
-My approach is to leave the garage door open when welding.
-For prolonged welding It's a good idea to wear a vapour mask.

 Protection from UV light and molten metal

-The metal you weld stays hot for a while.
+The metal you weld stays hot for a good while.
 Most of my burns have been caused by forgetting this and picking up a hot piece of metal in my bare hands.

 Fire safety